|11 Oct 2021

 The event will conclude with an Awards Ceremony where we will acknowledge some of the excellent performances on the day, as well as giving away thousands of dollars of spot prizes from our sponsors.
 The ceremony will take place on the main stage at the venue.
 See the Race Day Schedule for times.

-We have many wonderful spot prizes to give away including vouchers for Mizuno shoe vouchers and the Garmin Forerunner GPS sports watches.
+We have many wonderful spot prizes to give away including vouchers for Mizuno shoe vouchers and the Garmin Forerunner GPS sports watch.
 The grand prize is a big screen TV.
 Remember – you must be present at the prize giving to claim your prize.
 Only those who scan their timing tags at the spot prize timing point will be eligible to win a prize.
 The prize draw timing point will be activated approximately 15-20 minutes before the ceremony – listen out for announcements.
 All you have to do is walk across the timing mat with your race number and you will be registered in the draw.
 Easy as!

 Important!
 In the event of inclement weather, we may elect to cancel the Awards Ceremony.
 Listen out for announcements on the PA or check out our Facebook page.
 If this does happen, all prize winners will be announced on our Facebook page and prizes will be couriered out to them.